 Bell and three other employees were hired in 1990.

 The group held meetings around town and tried to educate Vermonters about the epidemic.
-They started a buddy program that helps support people who have HIV/AIDS.
-That program is still going on today.

 "It was a grassroots organization," said Bell.
 "They were doing this work on their own, with very little support."

 The group worked with a budget of about $12,000 in the early years, and over time there were more resources on the state and federal levels.
 Care for those with HIV/AIDS also changed as medicines became more successful and available.

 Bell said the group in Vermont was unique, as it was caring for a rural population at a time when the epidemic was mostly in urban centers.

 "There was no model for what they were doing," Bell said.
 "The work they were doing in Brattleboro was very farsighted.
 It took a lot of bravery."

 As the organization grew it developed bylaws, elected a board, and formalized the staff's role and responsibilities.

 More groups were started around New England and Bell met with them as they started working in their communities.